-Accounts receivable is a critical component of a company’s fundamental analysis.
+AR is a critical component of a company’s fundamental analysis.
 As a current asset, accounts receivable measures a company’s liquidity, or its ability to meet short-term obligations without generating new cash flows.

-Accounts receivable is frequently analyzed in the context of turnover, also known as the accounts receivable turnover ratio, which indicates the number of times a company’s accounts receivable amount has been collected within an accounting period.
+AR is frequently analyzed in the context of turnover, also known as the accounts receivable turnover ratio, which indicates the number of times a company’s accounts receivable amount has been collected within an accounting period.